Seven Indigenous students sit and stand together outdoors at two picnic tables at the Fort Garry campus.

 Student groups

-Connecting with other students is an invaluable way of navigating your academic journey and feeling a sense of community during your studies.
-Several groups have been established by and for Indigenous students.
-Through them, you can explore peer-to-peer support as well as resources for academic, financial, emotional and spiritual needs.
+Connecting with other students is highly recommended as a way to gain a sense of community and belonging on campus.
+Several student groups have been established by, and for, Indigenous students.
+Through them, you can explore peer-to-peer support as well as the resources, events and activities they offer, including the opportunity to join a student council.

 Paying for school